rh-mobb/aro-workshop-content/aro-content/100-setup/3-access-cluster.md

-## Objective
+## Introduction

-Now that you understand the environment setup and the resources we created in advance, let's login to your precreated cluster.
-Here you will learn how to access the cluster via OpenShift console and CLI.
+Now that you understand the environment setup and the resources we created in advance, let's login to your pre-created cluster.
+Here you will learn how to access the cluster via the OpenShift Web Console and CLI.

 ## Access the OpenShift Console and CLI

 ### Login to the OpenShift Web Console

-1. Make sure your cluster is ready
+1. First, let's ensure your cluster is ready by running the following command:

     ```bash
     az aro show \